library("dplyr")

 # https://maps.princeton.edu/catalog/stanford-yt530bw9654

-kuwait_shp <- sf::st_read("data/Kuwait_data/KWT_adm1.shp")
+<- sf::st_read("data/Kuwait_data/KWT_adm1.shp") kuwait_shp

 Reading layer `KWT_adm1' from data source